 Certain external power supplies used in security and life safety alarms and surveillance systems are exempt from the no-load mode power requirements that apply generally to Class A external power supplies.
 This exemption took effect on October 19, 2011.
 For details, see 76 FR 57897 (September 19, 2011).

-The Energy Policy and Conservation Act (EPCA) also provides an exemption from standards for any Class A external power supply manufactured between July 1, 2008 and June 30, 2015 that is made available as a service part or a spare part (replacement part) for an end-use product manufactured before July 1, 2008 is excepted from the energy conservation standards.
+The Energy Policy and Conservation Act (EPCA) also provides an exemption from standards for any Class A external power supply manufactured between July 1, 2008 and June 30, 2015 that is made available as a service part or a spare part (replacement part) for an end-use product manufactured before July 1, 2008.
 For details, see 76 FR 57897; 57899-57900.

 The current energy conservation standards for battery chargers and external power supplies are mandated by Part A, the ‘‘Energy Conservation Program for Consumer Products Other Than Automobiles’’ of Title III of the Energy Policy and Conservation Act (EPCA), as amended.
 (42 U.S.C. § 6291–6309) These appliances are treated as covered products’ under Part A. (42 U.S.C.
 6295(u))

 The Energy Policy Act of 2005 (EPACT 2005) and the Energy Independence and Security Act of 2007 (EISA 2007) amended EPCA with regard to the energy conservation program for battery chargers and external power supplies.

 EPCA, as amended by EPACT 2005 and EISA 2007, sets efficiency standards for Class A external power supplies and mandates various rulemaking activities.
 (42 U.S.C.
 6295(u)(3))